FredHutch/octapus/README.md

 download a summary of those genomes as a CSV table.
 That is the file which can be used as an input to BOFFO.

+NOTE: All gene names in the FASTA input file must contain letters (cannot entirely consist of numbers)

 ## Narrative Summary

 BOFFO is a tool that can be used to identify when a set of query genes are located in adjacent